mikedeswert/mockito4js/README.md

 # mockito4js
-A small JavaScript library that can be used to mock functions and spy on objects.
-The syntax is heavily inspired by the Mockito library used for testing Java applications.
+A JavaScript API that can be used to spy on functions and objects using a syntax inspired by Mockito.

 [![Build Status](https://travis-ci.org/mikedeswert/mockito4js.png)](https://travis-ci.org/mikedeswert/mockito4js)